$39 Essential • DOCX • 5–10 mins

 Use these as templates.
 Keep wording factual — don’t invent sites, tickets, hours, rosters, or outcomes.

-• Kept accurate run notes / handover details as required and escalated issues promptly.
+- Kept accurate run notes and handover details as required and escalated issues promptly.

 Common mistakes

-• Claiming specific mine sites or equipment types you haven’t used.
+- Claiming specific mine sites or equipment types you have not used.

-• Ignoring licences/competencies in the top third of the resume.
+- Ignoring licences and competencies in the top third of the resume.

 FAQs

-If I’m new to mining, can I still apply?
+If I am new to mining, can I still apply?

 Should I list every machine type?

-Only list equipment you’ve actually operated or been trained on.
+Only list equipment you have actually operated or been trained on.
 If unsure, leave it out.

 Want yours generated for your exact job ad?

 Upload your resume (DOC/DOCX) and paste the job ad.
-We’ll generate ATS-friendly documents.
+We’ll generate ATS-friendly documents based on your real experience.